B2B vs B2C Payment Processing: Key Differences Explained

 What Is B2B Payment Processing?

 B2B means business to business.
 One company pays another company.
 Think about a clothing brand that buys fabric from a supplier every month.
 Or a software company that charges another business for using its platform.
 These are B2B transactions.
 The payment amounts are usually large.
-The process involves more steps.
-And getting paid can take a long time.
+The process involves more steps, and getting paid can take a long time.

 B2B payment processing manages all of this from start to finish from sending the invoice to receiving the final payment.